It's hard to believe that I am the CEO of a multi-million dollar company.

 And everything I was doing felt half-finished, pushed to the backburner, and just kinda shitty.

-So as I cried in my bed on Christmas Eve 2013, I made a promise to myself that I would change things.
+I made a promise to myself that I would change things.
 That I would actually figure out a way to reach more people with less work and less driving around the country like a crazy person.

 I wanted to help millions of people, and I realized finally that I couldn’t literally drive around the country and meet each and every one of them, so I had to find another way.